'Skyrim' update brings back controversial paid mods

-The Elder Scrolls V: Skyrim has received an update that brings back paid mods, years after controversy over the first time Bethesda did something similar.
+The Elder Scrolls 5: Skyrim has received an update that brings back paid mods, years after the first time Bethesda did something similar.

 It has been seven years since Bethesda first decided to try and sell mods for their games.
-In a community post in late 2015, the developer notes that it was clear that they “didn’t understand exactly what we were doing”.
+In a community post in late 2015, the developer noted that it was clear that it “didn’t understand exactly what we were doing”.

 “We understand our own game’s communities pretty well, but stepping into an established, years-old modding community in Skyrim was probably not the right place to start iterating.”